pingidentity/terraform-provider-pingone/docs/resources/identity_provider.md

 Required:

 - `client_id` (String) A string that specifies the application ID from Apple.
 This is the identifier obtained after registering a services ID in the Apple developer portal.
-- `client_secret_signing_key` (String) A string that specifies the private key that is used to generate a client secret.
+- `client_secret_signing_key` (String, Sensitive) A string that specifies the private key that is used to generate a client secret.
 - `key_id` (String) A 10-character string that Apple uses to identify an authentication key.
 - `team_id` (String) A 10-character string that Apple uses to identify teams.